 “I think a reasonable time line is that the market for sales might begin in the first quarter of 2022; in terms of a projection for the enabling legislation to be passed, I see that likely in spring of 2021,” she says.

-Next would come the first round of business licensing, which she thinks will possibly begin late 2021.
+Next would come the first round of legal cannabis business licensing for the cannabis industry, which she thinks will possibly begin late 2021.